Skip to Content

 When we talk about decluttering, we often think in terms of big stuff.
 Big projects that will make an equally big difference to what our home looks like and feels like to live in.

-As a result, decluttering can seem daunting, difficult and off-putting, especially when you don’t know where or how to start or you don’t have much time or motivation.
+As a result, decluttering can seem daunting, difficult and off-putting, especially when you don’t know where or how to start or you don’t have much time to declutter or motivation.

 I wanted to write this post to let you know that decluttering doesn’t have to be big.
 Little things count too and, when added together over time, they can make a big difference.

 Many of us don’t have the time, energy or emotional capacity to spend a whole weekend clearing our clutter.
-A decluttered home gives us calm, peace and space but achieving that isn’t always easy!
+A decluttered home gives us calm, peace and space (plus many other benefits) but achieving that isn’t always easy!

 When we’re juggling work, family and daily life, it’s just not realistic for many of us to put life on hold whilst we declutter our entire home.